德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Harlan L. Sur - Executive Director and Head of U.S. Semiconductor & Semiconductor Capital Equipment

-• Perfect.
-And then yes, from a geographical perspective, China headquartered shipments seen about 20% of your sales through the October quarter of last year.
+Perfect.
+And then yes, from a geographical perspective, China-headquartered shipments been about 20% of your sales through the October quarter of last year.
 This geography has experienced the most significant decline during this downturn, when it's down about 33% year-to-date up through Q3 of last year, your total business was down 13%, right?
 Is this geography continuing to contribute to the weakness stepping into this year?
-Or is the weakness more U.S. and European based?
+Or is the weakness more U.S.- and European-based?

 Dave Pahl - Head of IR & VP